less/less-docs/content/features-overview.md

 **[Learn More About Parent Selectors](/features/#parent-selectors-feature)**

-## Nested Directives and Bubbling
+## Nested At-Rules and Bubbling

-Directives such as `@media` or `@supports` can be nested in the same way as selectors.
-The directive is placed on top and relative order against other elements inside the same ruleset remains unchanged.
+At-rules such as `@media` or `@supports` can be nested in the same way as selectors.
+The at-rule is placed on top and relative order against other elements inside the same ruleset remains unchanged.
 This is called bubbling.

 ```less
 .component {